Hungry Heart: Reception

 Billboard described "Hungry Heart" as "a magnificently styled midtempo love song" with an "extremely memorable" hook.
 Record World said that "If radio's immediate approval of this rush-release is any indication of its success, then the Boss has his first pop hit."
-The aggregation of critics' lists at acclaimedmusic.net rated this song as the No. 38 song of 1980, as well as No. 341 of the 1980s and No. 1870 all time.

 The song has also been listed as the No. 1 single of 1980 by Dave Marsh and Kevin Stein and as one of the 7500 most important songs from 1944 through 2000 by Bruce Pollock.
 It was also listed as No. 625 on Marsh's list of the 1001 Greatest Singles Ever Made.

 Music video

-No music video was recorded for the initial release in 1980, however a video clip was filmed for the song's re-release in 1995.
+No music video was recorded for the initial release in 1980; however, a video clip was filmed for the song's re-release in 1995.
 This was filmed on July 9, 1995, at the tiny Café Eckstein in Berlin, Prenzlauer Berg.
 The video featured German rock star Wolfgang Niedecken and his "Leopardefellband", although neither are heard on the actual audio track, as this so-called "Berlin 95" version (which was also released on CD singles) just features Springsteen's live vocals and audience noise laid over the song's original 1980 E Street Band studio recording.